-Indian coastline of ~7,517 km is strategically located on the world’s shipping routes.
-Around 70% of India's trading by value is done through maritime transport.
-The government has also introduced various fiscal and non-fiscal incentives to enterprises that develop, maintain and operate ports, inland waterways, and inland ports shipbuilding in India.
+India is strategically located on the world’s shipping routes with a coastline of approximately 7,517 km.
+Maritime transport handles around 70% of India’s trading in value terms.
+The government has also introduced various fiscal and non-fiscal incentives for enterprises that develop, maintain and operate ports, inland waterways and shipbuilding in India.

 1. Port Modernization & New Port Development

 2. Port Connectivity Enhancement

 - Double the share of waterways of inland and coastal in modal mix from current 6%

 - USD 5.3 bn – 6.1 bn, logistics cost saving per annum

 - 4 mn new direct jobs and 6 mn indirect jobs.

 - 415 projects with an investment of USD 123 bn and 6 new ports identified under Sagarmala

 100% FDI allowed under both government and automatic route.

 - Annual cargo traffic doubled to 1 bn tonnes p.a. over the decade starting 2005